Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 2) Operations Personnel may not directly override departmental commands from said Department's or Sub-Department’s High Command, unless the situation is in a critical state and an improper decision could result in a major loss of Nova Corporation Personnel, Property, and Information.

-3) Operations Personnel may terminate any Corporation Personnel below the ranking of Classification - X, should their lives be directly put in any danger by the stated Corporation Personnel.
+3) Operations Personnel may terminate any Corporation Personnel below the ranking of Classification - X, should their lives be purposefully put in any danger by the stated Corporation Personnel.

 ## **Section 6: The Engineering Department**